-• Regular training programmes and refresher courses for all staff involved in preparing and reviewing financial information, and assessing the ICFR.
+Regular training programmes and refresher courses for all staff involved in preparing and reviewing financial information, and assessing the ICFR.
 All such staff is given basic training in the standards used for accounting, auditing, internal controls and risk management.

-Fluidra has set up FluidrAcademy in order to promote training.
+Fluidra has set up an in-house training scheme through FluidrAcademy in order to promote training.
 The goal of FluidrAcademy is to build up a range of corporate training courses that deal with cross-disciplinary and business related content in order to promote the transfer of internal skills and the relations between Fluidra's professionals.
 It has also been designed to encourage internal training by running courses related to Fluidra's main functional and business areas.
+Whenever possible, the courses are run by internal trainers in order to take full advantage of the expertise of Fluidra's employees.